Our ServicesChild Baptism

 When do Baptisms take place?

-For children we host Baptism Services on the 1st and 3rd Sundays of every month at 12.30pm.
+For children we host Baptism Services on the 1st and 3rd Sundays of every month at 1.00pm or 2.00pm.
 Adult baptisms and those of older children are individually arranged and follow a course of preparation.
-Some Sundays through the year may be changed for special church events and please note that we will only accommodate up to 4 children in a service.
-The baptism service lasts about 50 minutes and we can accommodate you inviting any number up to about 50 guests.
+Some Sundays through the year may be changed for special church events and please note that during the pandemic we only host one family at a time.
+The baptism service lasts about 30 minutes and we can accommodate you inviting any number up to about 50 guests.
 The service is in two parts divided between the day of baptism and followed by the ‘Welcome to your child with Presentation of Candles & Certificates’ at a Church Alive Service the next month.

 How do I book a baptism for my child?